Agricultural Wages Act 1948

 The Agricultural Wages Act 1948 (11 & 12 Geo.
 6. c.
-47) was an Act of the Parliament of the United Kingdom under which the Agricultural Wages Board regulated the amount that farm workers were paid, in order to guarantee a fair minimum wage scale, depending, for example, on type of work, or years of experience.
+47) is an act of the Parliament of the United Kingdom that consolidated enactments related to agricultural wages in England and Wales.
+The Agricultural Wages Board regulated the amount that farm workers were paid under the act, in order to guarantee a fair minimum wage scale, depending, for example, on type of work, or years of experience.
 After the National Minimum Wage Act 1998 was introduced, agricultural wages tended to be slightly higher than those at the minimum.
-However, the Conservative-Liberal-Democrat coalition government decided to allow farm worker wages to be reduced by repealing most of the 1948 Act in the Enterprise and Regulatory Reform Act 2013.
-This did not affect Scotland.
+However, the Conservative-Liberal-Democrat coalition government decided to allow farm worker wages to be reduced by repealing most of the act in the Enterprise and Regulatory Reform Act 2013.